Erskine (WA)

 Erskine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Erskine's dwelling structures, as per the latest Census, consisted of 79.1% houses and 21.0% other dwellings such as semi-detached homes, apartments, and others.
-This is compared to Perth metro's structure of 85.0% houses and 15.0% other dwellings.
-Home ownership in Erskine stood at 49.7%, with mortgaged properties at 28.9% and rented ones at 21.4%.
-The median monthly mortgage repayment was $1,701, lower than Perth metro's average of $1,733.
-The median weekly rent in Erskine was $320, higher than Perth metro's figure of $300.
-Nationally, Erskine's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $320 compared to the national figure of $375.
+Erskine's dwelling structure, as per the latest Census evaluation, consisted of 79.1% houses and 21.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Erskine stood at 49.7%, with mortgaged dwellings at 28.9% and rented ones at 21.4%.
+The median monthly mortgage repayment was $1,701, lower than Perth metro's $1,907.
+Median weekly rent in Erskine was $320, compared to Perth metro's $350.
+Nationally, Erskine's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $375.

 Frequently Asked Questions - Housing